Community Wildlife Protection Unit

 Community-based wildlife conservation.

 Tourists travel from across the globe to discover Hwange's amazing wildlife but the local people often view this wildlife as a burden.
-Enabling frontline communities to benefit from wildlife conservation efforts (through employment, education, philanthropy and direct tourism revenue) will encourage community-based conservation that simultaneously benefits people and wildlife.
+Enabling frontline communities to benefit from wildlife conservation efforts (through employment, education, philanthropy and direct revenue from tourists coming to spend time with the CRCI rhinos) will encourage community-based conservation that simultaneously benefits people and wildlife.